Table of contents:

-Piped buttonholes are an essential element of high-end jackets and coats.
-This type of buttonhole is made at the very beginning of the tailoring process, before the collar and facing are joined, to achieve a flawless, structured finish.
-In this article, we'll explain, step by step, how to create a precise piped buttonhole.
+Piped buttonholes are an essential feature of high-end jackets and coats.
+This type of buttonhole is made at the beginning of the construction, before assembling the collar and facing, to achieve a flawless and structured finish.
+In this article, we explain step by step how to successfully make a piped buttonhole with precision.

 What materials and preparation are needed?

-Before you begin, it is essential to prepare the necessary items:
+Before starting, it is essential to prepare the necessary elements:

-- Rectangles of fabric (in the same fabric or a contrasting fabric) to form the piping.
+- Fabric rectangles (in the same fabric or a contrasting fabric) to form the welts.

 - Length = Buttonhole width + 3 cm.